txdat/notes/obsidian/computer science/algorithms/string.md

 2. Manacher - find the largest palindrome for each position in string
 - maintain (l,r) of rightmost found (sub)palindrome `[s[l+1]...s[r-1]]` is palindrome
 - for next i
-	- if i >= r, just launch trivia algorithm
+	- if i >= r, just launch trivial algorithm
 	- if i < r,
 		- get `j=l+r-i` is mirror of i in (l,r), and can set `dp[i] = dp[j]`, but if `j-dp[j] <= l` (out of range), `dp[i] = r-i`
 - add '#' between each element of input to solve parities